-Year 2
+Year 1 & Year 2

-Children in year 2 are expected to read 5 times a week and to discuss what they have read to build on their comprehension skills, as well as, improving their word knowledge.
+Children in year 1 & 2 are expected to read 5 times a week and to discuss what they have read to build on their comprehension skills, as well as, improving their word knowledge.
 This should be recorded in your child's reading record.
 Either a Maths or an English-based activity will be given out on a Friday and expected in on a Thursday.
 Other topic based homework or whole-school homework may be given and parents will be notified as appropriate.
+Children will be given spellings to learn each week.